lhomD/Movie-Info/README.md

-# News website with https://newsapi.org/ api.
+# Find movie reviews with https://www.themoviedb.org/ api.

-Website to find information about movies, its rating and description.
+Website to find information about movies, its rating, description and trailers.
 In this project I have used the https://www.themoviedb.org/ database to publish the information on the website.
 Test the finished page and please provide feedback.
 Thanks.

 https://brilliant-caramel-304a87.netlify.app/